Ajit Balasingham among the nine-member board that decided Ian Foster's fate

 Balasingham is also on the Northland Rugby Union board and served as the interim chief executive of the Blues.

-There was plenty of speculation that Crusaders mentor Scott Robertson would replace Foster as head coach, while NZR CEO Mark Robinson remained tightlipped, saying Foster's future would only be determined once the team arrived home from South Africa this week.
+There was plenty of speculation that Crusaders' mentor Scott Robertson would replace Foster as head coach, while NZR chief executive Mark Robinson remained tightlipped, saying Foster's future would only be determined once the team arrived home from South Africa this week.

 Earlier this month, Robertson dropped a bombshell, saying he was open to offers from rival test nations.